Haight Street

 Haight Street (/ˈheɪt-/) is the principal street in San Francisco's Haight-Ashbury district, also known as the Upper Haight due to its elevation.
 The street stretches from Market Street, through the Lower Haight neighborhood, to Stanyan Street in the Upper Haight, at Golden Gate Park.
 In most blocks it is residential, but in the Upper and Lower Haight it is also a neighborhood shopping street, with residences above the ground floor shops.
-It is named after California pioneer and exchange banker Henry Haight (1820–1869).
+It is named after Weltha Haight, who for decades helped run the San Francisco Protestant Orphan Asylum.